aaprygin/Bug-challenge/feature-requests/README.md

+# Feature Requests

-This folder contains feature requests and improvement ideas for the Paylocity Benefits Dashboard.
+This folder contains suggestions for improving the Paylocity Benefits Dashboard.
+Each feature request includes:
+- A description of the proposed improvement.
+- Current behavior vs expected behavior.
+- Benefits of implementing the feature.